Biography

 Schiller, begins to document China’s contemporary art world as told by its leading artists.

-He opens an exhibition of his photographs at the Millennium Art Museum in China.
+He opens an exhibition of his photographs at the Millennium Art Museum in Beijing, China.

 (Portrait by Zeng Fanzhi)